dmishh/ansible-ubuntu-app-server/README.md

 # Ansible Ubuntu provisioning for app servers on Ubuntu

-Easy to use server provisioning for using Ubuntu as an application server for PHP, Ruby, Javascript and Elixir
+Easy to use server provisioning for using Ubuntu as an application server for PHP (in progress), Ruby (in progress), Javascript (in progress) and Elixir (in progress)

 ## License